This session will improve your skills in using references in your writing. The workshop will show you how to:

 Harvard is an author-date referencing style.
-This means that in the text of your work, you just need to include the author's surname (family name), the year, and page number if you are referring to a specific page e.g. (Godwin, 2014, p.
+This means that in the text of your work, you just need to include the author's surname (family name), the year, and page number if you are referring to a specific page or pages e.g. (Godwin, 2014, p.
 15).
 This is called an in-text citation.

 This format is the same regardless of whether the source is a book, journal article or website.

 If there isn't an individual author, you may need to use an organisation instead - this frequently occurs with websites, e.g. (BBC, 2015).

 For four or more authors, you should use the first named author, followed by et al.

 There are two styles of in-text citation - each style has advantages and disadvantages: